 We should be able to love someone so wholeheartedly that just the thought of them should satisfy us.

 When we become attached to someone we crave they are being near to us all the time.
 We crave them and forget about the gift of solitude.
 Simply knowing where they are is not enough.
 And this is dangerous.

 Once we learn and accept that love has no end and can be felt between worlds, and over oceans, we will then grasp the importance of allowing such freedom and space.
 Not only for our loved one but for ourselves.

 3. Unconditional love is the definition of the acceptance of imperfection

-Unconditional love understands that nothing is perfect, yet that imperfection is perfection.
-Attachment is super critical, judgmental, controlling and serious.
+To love unconditionally means to understand that nothing is perfect, yet that imperfection is perfection.
+Attachment is supercritical, judgmental, controlling and serious.
 If you ever find yourself making decisions for your loved one and or find yourself lecturing them on changing or not meeting the expectations you are or are on the road to suffering.